LISA: A Layer-wise Integration and Suppression Approach for Hallucination Mitigation in Multimodal Large Language Models: Methodology

 \paragraph{Soft Logit Fusion.}

-Finally, token logits are fused to balance representation capacity and stability:
+Finally, token logits are fused to balance representation capacity and stability.
+Since the optimal anchor is token-dependent, the fusion is performed for every candidate token $c$:

-Here, $\beta$ controls the trade-off between the capacity of the final layer and the stability of the selected anchor.
-Unlike the cross-layer fusion weights $\alpha^{(l)}$ computed across layers, $\beta$ is applied at the token level.
-This design allows each token to adaptively draw from either the most stable anchor or the fused representation, thereby mitigating hallucinations across decoding strategies while preserving depth-specific information.
+Here, $\hat{\mathbf{L}}_t(c)$ is the resulting fused logit for token $c$.
+The terms $\mathbf{L}_{L,t}(c)$ and $\mathbf{L}_{\mathbf{H}^*_c, t}(c)$ are the logits for token $c$ from the final layer ($L$) and its selected token-specific anchor ($\mathbf{H}^*_c$), respectively. $\beta$ controls the trade-off between the capacity of the final layer and the stability of the selected anchor.
+This design allows each token to adaptively draw from its own most stable, high-confidence source, thereby mitigating hallucinations across decoding strategies while preserving layer-wise information.

 LISA integrates multi-layer signals, enhancing the stability of token generation.
 By dynamically selecting the most stable anchor layer based on both spectral stability and token probability, and soft-fusing the logits, LISA minimizes hallucinations and ensures the generation of meaningful, coherent content.
-Together, these mechanisms yield a robust decoding approach that enhances both accuracy and stability, while preserving depth-specific information throughout the generation process.
+Together, these mechanisms yield a robust decoding approach that enhances both accuracy and stability, while preserving layer-wise information throughout the generation process.